matiasbellidor/matiasbellidor/README.md

 ## 🧭 Executive Summary

-I'm an **Actuarial Science** student at UBA (Buenos Aires) working at the intersection of **quantitative modeling, AI engineering, and business strategy**.
-My focus is consistent: building systems that turn analytical complexity into **capital-efficient, measurable outcomes** — from linear-programming optimizers to LLM-powered automation.
+I'm an **Actuarial Science** student at UBA (Buenos Aires) building at the intersection of **Data Science, AI engineering, and business strategy**.
+I don't just analyze data — I extract the decisions hidden inside it.

-Every project starts with an economic or operational problem and ends with a system that solves it at scale.
+My work connects statistical and quantitative modeling with real business problems: identifying patterns in complex datasets, translating them into actionable insights, and engineering the automated systems that act on those insights at scale.
+From linear-programming optimizers to LLM-powered workflows, every project I build starts with a business question and ends with a measurable outcome.

-> 🎯 **Open to opportunities** at top-tier multinational firms where quantitative rigor and AI engineering create strategic advantage.
+> 🎯 **Open to Data Analyst / Data Scientist roles** at top-tier multinational firms where analytical rigor drives strategic decisions and creates competitive advantage.

 ---